pschool-in/curriculum/content/science/communication-5.md

 ```
 We get all sorts of information through television channels and the *internet*.
 Every communication involves at least one *sender*, a message and a recipient.
-Mass media help in the successful implementation of *government* schemes.
+*Mass media* help in the successful implementation of government schemes.
-Time spent on watching television leads to the *neglect* of outdoor sports and physical fitness.
+Watching too much *television* leads to negligence of daily sports.
+This harms *physical health*.

 ```